RaadAldakhil/Journal/programmerplus-tips.md

 ***

+### How to Write Clean & Maintainable Code
+1. **YAGNI:** You Aren't Gonna Need It (YAGNI) is a principle of extreme programming (XP) that states a programmer should not add functionality until deemed necessary.
+2. **DRY:** Don't Repeat Yourself (DRY) is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.
+3. **KISS:** Keep It Simple, Stupid (KISS) as a design principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design, and that unnecessary complexity should be avoided.
+4. **Commenting:** Writing useful and necessary comments will help your code to be more clean.

+***

+### Data Structures Basics
+Data Structures are the programmatic way of storing data so that data can be used efficiently.
+Almost every enterprise application uses various types of data structures in one or the other way.
+1. **Built-in Data Type:** Those data types for which a language has built-in support are known as Built-in Data types.
+For example, most of the languages provide the following built-in data types. *[Integers, Boolean (true, false), Floating (Decimal numbers), Character and Strings]*
+2. **Derived Data Type:** Those data types which are implementation independent as they can be implemented in one or the other way are known as derived data types.
+These data types are normally built by the combination of primary or built-in data types and associated operations on them. *[Array, List, Stack, Queue]*
+3. **Array:** Array is a container which can hold a fix number of items and these items should be of the same type.
+Most of the data structures make use of arrays to implement their algorithms.

+  Each location of an element in an array has a numerical index, which is used to identify the element.
+Index starts with 0.
+4. **Linked List:** A linked list is a sequence of data structures, which are connected together via links.
+Linked List is a sequence of links which contains items.
+Each link contains a connection to another link.
+Linked list is the second most-used data structure after array.
+Following are the various types of linked list: *[Simple Linked List, Doubly Linked List, Circular Linked List ]*
+5. **Stack:** A stack is an abstract data type that serves as a collection of elements, with two principal operations: push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed. *[LIFO  (Last-in-first-out) or FILO  (First-in-last-out)]*
+6. **Queue:** Unlike stacks, a queue is open at both its ends.
+One end is always used to insert data (enqueue) and the other is used to remove data (dequeue) *[LILO (Last in Last out) or FIFO (First in First out)]*

+***

+### Core Functional Programming Concepts
+1. **Functions are Pure!:** functions are pure in the sense that they abide by two restrictions:
+    1. A function called multiple times with the same arguments will always return the same value.
+    2. No side effects occult. throughout the function's execution.
+2. **Variables are Immutable!:** In functional programming, you can't modify a variable after it's been initialized.
+3. **Functions have Referential Trancparency!:** If you can replace the value of a function call with its return Value everywhere that it's called and the state of the program stays the same, then the function is referentially transparent.
+4. **Functions are First-Class & can be Higher-Order:** For a function to be first-class, you just have to be able to set it to a variable.
+Higher-order functions build off of this concept of "functions as first-class citizens" and are defined as functions that either accept another function as an argument, or that return a function themselves.
+5. **Functional Programming is Based on Lambda Calculus:** Functional programming is heavily rooted in a mathematical system called lambda calculus.
+Two core concepts of lambda calculus that really shaped the structure of how factional programming works:
+    1. In lambda calculus, all functions can be written anonymously without a name
+    2. When invoked, all functions will go through a process called currying

+***

 ### Basic Concepts of OOP (Object Oriented Programming)
 1. **Class:** The class is a model or blueprint or prototype of an object that defines or specifies all the properties & behavior of the objects.
 2. **Abstraction:** Abstraction means hiding the implementation and showing only functionality to the user.